Symphony-Coord: Adaptive Routing for Multi-Agent LLM Systems: Methodology

 \paragraph{Stage 1: Top-$L$ candidate filtering.} Querying and comparing all agents at every step is expensive.
 We therefore first compute a lightweight \emph{composite} score for each available agent $j \in \mathcal{A}_t$:

 where $\mathrm{match\_score}(j,t)$ measures task--agent matching via two paths.
 By default, we form an agent capability text from the agent's declared capabilities extracted from its system prompt when available, or from capability tags returned by a capability manager, and form a subtask text by concatenating the subtask requirement with its input.
 We then compute cosine similarity between their embeddings and rescale it to $[0,1]$.
-When embeddings are disabled or unavailable, $\mathrm{match\_score}(j,t)$ falls back to a lexical similarity computed between the subtask requirement and the agent capability text. $\mathrm{prior\_uccess}(j)$ is a smoothed prior estimate of historical success, and $\mathrm{reliability}(j,t)$ captures recent reliability.
+When embeddings are disabled or unavailable, $\mathrm{match\_score}(j,t)$ falls back to a lexical similarity computed between the subtask requirement and the agent capability text.

+$\mathrm{prior\_success}(j)$ is a smoothed prior estimate of historical success, while $\mathrm{reliability}(j,t)$ captures short-horizon operational stability that is not implied by semantic matching or historical success alone.
+Concretely, it is computed from recent runtime signals such as successful completion, timeout/error status, output-contract validity, availability, and latency stability; this makes an agent with strong average accuracy but recent service degradation less likely to dominate the prescreen.
 In practice, the routing module implements these factors as a configurable composite scoring function; depending on configuration, some reliability penalties may be folded into the matching/prior terms rather than appearing as a strictly separate component.
-The weights $(w_1,w_2,w_3)$ are configurable.
+The weights $(w_1,w_2,w_3)$ are configurable and fixed for the reported runs.
 We then construct a small candidate set by selecting the Top-$L$ agents:

 This step prunes the decision space so that subsequent online learning focuses only on the most promising candidates.
+The theoretical guarantee in Appendix~\ref{Algorithm} is therefore candidate-conditional: it controls learning regret within $C_t$ when the best feasible executor is retained.
+When Stage~1 excludes that executor, the excess loss is captured by the filtering-regret decomposition in Remark~\ref{rem:filter}; empirically, Table~\ref{tab:topl_poolsize} reports oracle recall and exclusion gap for this prescreen.

 \paragraph{Stage 2: Online contextual bandit selection within candidates.} Given the filtered candidate set $C_t$, we construct a context vector $x_{j,t}$ for each candidate $j\in C_t$, and apply an online learner to select the executor: